Covenant Rules - A Lectionary Reflection for Pentecoste 18A (Exodus 20)

 What should we make of these words relating to our relationship to the covenant-making God?
 Is it possible that we might worship other gods?
 Could it be that we have made images of these gods whom we serve and perhaps seek to manipulate for our own use?
 Do we treat God’s name in a loose way?
 Remember that Jesus said something about refraining from taking oaths, especially ones that use the name of God or anything related to God (Matt.
 5:33-37).
 Then there’s the rule about sabbath-keeping.
 I know the Puritans were once strict about its observance, but I don’t see too many Christians practicing it, myself included.
 Besides, it would put a major dent in the American economy if Christians really practiced sabbath-keeping.
 Remember that according to the rules, no one is to work, including one’s servants or slaves.
 That would include the employees of said Christians.
 That’s the first table.
 It has fewer rules than the second table, but this is very much a religious code.
 It defines a relationship with God.
 We might summarize it this way: “Love the Lord your God with all your heart, all your being, and all your strength” (Deut.
 6:5).

 Moving on to the second table, the set of rules that focus on our relationships within the human community.
 I would presume that this list is rooted in the prior list.
 We honor the creator by honoring God’s creation.
 The list begins with a call to honor father and mother.
 If you honor your parents then you will experience a lengthy tenure in the land.
 The sixth rule, and the second rule on the second table, speaks of murder or killing.
 People have differing opinions about how this should be interpreted.
 As I write this reflection, I am mindful of a mass shooting in Las Vegas that took the lives of more than fifty people.
 Surely this is an act of vandalism against God’s shalom.
 We can argue about whether this is a call for pacifism (contextually I don’t believe it is), but most assuredly the wanton murder of innocents is a breaking of covenant.
 The words continue with bans on adultery and stealing.
-In ancient context, both laws speak to disrespecting the property of others.
+In an ancient context, both laws speak to disrespecting the property of others.
 Adultery would involve distorted sexual relationships.
 We have broadened that definition over time, since in modern cultures it is not appropriate to view a wife as property.
 So, in a modern context, we should understand this word in terms of sexuality being “practiced respectfully and under discipline.”
 As Walter Brueggemann notes, “the danger of sexuality is that it is capable of evoking desires that are destructive of persons and of communal relations” [“Exodus,” NIB, 1:848].
 As for stealing, this is again an act of violence against the community.
 It’s destructive of persons.
 It is a vandalism of shalom.

 The second to last rule is a tricky one.
 It declares: Don’t bear false witness.
 The focus is on one’s word in a court of law.
 As Brueggemann puts it, “the courtroom must be a place where the truth is told and where social reality is not distorted through devious manipulation or ideological perversion” [NIB 1:848].
 While I believe that Brueggemann is correct in his interpretation, I wonder if we might want to expand this a bit.
-If we understand that this rule exists in the context of living in a covenant community, and that sin is a vandalism of shalom, of peace and harmony within God’s community, then I wonder if we might apply this to the way we speak at large.
+If we understand that this rule exists in the context of living in a covenant community, and that sin is vandalism of shalom, of peace and harmony within God’s community, then I wonder if we might apply this to the way we speak at large.
 I think for a moment about how one might use Facebook.
 Could it be that when we “share” news that is destructive but untrue, so-called “fake news” we are vandalizing shalom and thus breaking this command?

 While the previous five rules speak to the way we treat one another within the covenant community, the final rule speaks to the heart.
 Don’t covet, were told, the house, wife, or animals of one’s neighbor.
 In other words, don’t harbor thoughts of violating one’s neighbor’s property.
 This rule speaks to the motivation for actions like adultery, stealing, murder, and bearing false witness.
 It speaks to how I view my neighbor.
 But here’s the thing, breaking this rule sets up breaking all the rest of the rules.
 People steal because they envy or covet what belongs to another.
 One speaks falsely about another because one covets that person’s reputation.
 We murder for much the same reason.
 This is understandable.
 We understand that all acts of aggression are rooted in some form of prior thought.
 Now, we also need to remember that this code has an original context.
 The word about coveting the neighbor’s wife reflects a patriarchal understanding that views women as property of men.
 This is not appropriate, and we need to recognize this fact if we are to truly implement these covenant rules that reflect the call to love one’s neighbor as one loves one’s self (Lev.
 19:18).

 What does it mean to live in covenant relationship with God?
 How does that get reflected in the way we live in the world?
 I have long believed that these commands simply expand upon the call to love God, as expressed in the Shema, and to love one’s neighbor.
 Jesus understood this to be true.
 Do we need the expansion?
 I expect we do.
-Perhaps there is reason why the Hebrew Bible contains over six hundred rules and regulations.
+Perhaps there is a reason why the Hebrew Bible contains over six hundred rules and regulations.
 Even ten words need further expansion if we are to truly inhabit the covenant!

 Picture Attribution: Ten Commandments, illustrative wood relief carving, from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN. http://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=55124 [retrieved October 2, 2017].
 Original source: http://www.flickr.com/photos/feargal/5096148585/.